OidLife/AM-Setup/README.md

 #### Next, add the mining pool:

-2) While still in the options window:
+2) Go back to the options window:

     * Select `Pools`

     * Click add:

-      * Fill in the Description. (ex.
-OID Pool)
+      * Fill in the Description. (ie. OID Pool)

       * Add Server URL:  `OidPool.com:3008`

-      * Add worker name:  `'YOUR WALLET ADDRESS'.Name`
+      * Add worker name:  `'YOUR OID WALLET ADDRESS'.workername` (ie. D5HFbWFNAo3iePDTxtTmzmKLdnssdap7B7.workername)

       * Add worker password:  `x`

       * Select Coin:  OID

-      * Wallet Address:  'YOUR WALLET ADDRESS'
+      * Wallet Address:  'YOUR OID WALLET ADDRESS' (ie. D5HFbWFNAo3iePDTxtTmzmKLdnssdap7B7)

+Now you should be able to point your miner at our coin and our pool.

+Thank you,

+OID Team